Mapusa River

-Mapusa River (Rio de Mapuça) river is one of the main tributary of the River Mandovi in Goa, India.
+Mapusa River (Rio de Mapuça) is one of the main tributaries of the River Mandovi in Goa, India.
 The river originates from the jungles of Dumacem and Amthane, meanders eastward and then southward before it drains itself in the Mandovi river at Penha de France.
 Mapusa River has separated Corjuem from mainland Aldona.
 The Assonora River is the main tributary of Mapusa River.
 It is situated 12 km from the mapusa city which is a capital of the Bardez taluka and is one of the largest towns of Goa.
 It flows 20 kilometres in western direction.

 Penha de Franca church is situated on the junction of the River Mapusa and River Mandovi.

 Mapusa is the largest town located on the banks of the river.